10 Days Egypt Itinerary: Ancient Wonders & Local Treasures

 Day 8 – Drive to Hurghada & A Relaxing Day by the Red Sea

 After two incredible days filled with temples, tombs, and ancient history in Luxor, we were ready for a change of pace.
 In the morning, we began our drive to Hurghada, a beautiful coastal town on the Red Sea known for its clear waters and laid-back vibe.
-The journey took around 4-5 hours, passing through the desert and scenic mountain landscapes.
+The drive took about four hours.
+Parts of it were beautiful, but honestly, some stretches felt endless, especially after an early start.

 Once we arrived in Hurghada, our first stop was the stunning Al Mina Mosque, located near the harbor.
 With its tall white minarets and intricate architecture, this mosque is one of the most beautiful in the region.
 It felt calm and peaceful inside, and the craftsmanship was truly impressive.